libregraphicsmeeting/state-of-lg-2019/gimp/gimp.md

 ![](gimp-0.png)

 GNU Image Manipulation Program, or GIMP for short, is a free/libre general image editor for Linux, macOS, and Windows.
-The program is designed for building complex multilayered projects and provides dozens of selection, transformation, painting, and utility tools to build those.
+The program is designed for building complex multilayered projects and provides dozens of selection, transformation, painting, and utility tools to build those with high bit depth precision.
 GIMP also ships with well over a hundred built-in filters for color adjustment and effects.
 Even more filters and scripts to process images and automate mundane tasks are available as 3rd party projects.

 ### slide 1